Below is a list of various resources on Opportunity Zones.

 Novogradac is a for-profit consulting company working with OZ investors.
 Its Opportunity Zone page includes registered OZ Funds, news, blog posts, mapping tools, information on state rules associated with federal OZs including state corporate and personal income tax conformity with the federal rules; and which states have created additional state OZ subsidies.

 Urban Institute Resource Page, among reports and blog posts, includes downloadable OZ tract-level data and state-by-state analyses of the data.
+A June 2020 report provides an early assessment of OZs and offers ideas for the program reform.

 Research, Blogs and Writings